 Seeing your puppy breathing fast can be alarming when you hear it for the very first time.
-It is, however, a perfectly normal behavior, particularly in puppies who get excited, energetic, and hot.
+It is, however, a perfectly normal behaviour, particularly in puppies who get excited, energetic, and hot.

 Despite being common and normal, there are instances where rapid breathing in puppies warrants further investigation.
-In some cases, such behavior is triggered by certain disease processes and medical conditions.
+In some cases, such behaviour is triggered by certain disease processes and medical conditions.

-Now, how exactly do you know if your puppy is breathing too fast?
+Now, how exactly do you know if your puppy is breathing too fast and is it normal?

 The Normal Breathing Rate in Dogs